Draft Events

 The first talk of our 2026 Midweek Musings lecture series was presented by lifelong bus enthusiast and former CEO of Reading Buses, James Freeman.

 This richly illustrated talk explored the remarkable story of King Alfred Motor Services, charting its rise, decline and enduring legacy.
-James Freeman shone a light on the vital work of the Friends of King Alfred Buses, whose dedication preserves these historic vehicles and ensures they remain operational for future generations.
+James shone a light on the vital work of the Friends of King Alfred Buses, whose dedication preserves these historic vehicles and ensures they remain operational for future generations.

-Drawing on his experience as an industry leader and a passionate supporter of transport heritage, Freeman offered a unique perspective on why King Alfred Buses continue to hold a special place in Winchester’s cultural identity.
+Drawing on his experience as an industry leader and a passionate supporter of transport heritage, James offered a unique perspective on why King Alfred Buses continue to hold a special place in Winchester’s cultural identity.
 As a founder of the Friends of King Alfred Buses, he remains central to the company’s ongoing story and its connection to the local community.

 Adventures to the Southern Hemisphere